-Jani Bryson is a professional photographer from Leawood, Kansas.
+Jani Bryson is the founder of hARTshare, an artist, an author and a professional photographer from Leawood, Kansas.
 One of the early microstock photographers, her work can be licensed through several top agencies, as well as on her own licensing site here.
-Her current projects focus on creating fine art pieces and can be purchased here.
+Her current projects include managing hARTshare, co-authoring an epic fantasy series, conducting photography/phoneography workshops and creating fine art pieces which can be purchased here.

 Jani is the recipient of distinguished photographic awards, including several from the Professional Photographers Association, and the prestigious KODAK Gallery Award.
 She holds the First Place title in Children's Portraiture from the Kansas Professional Photographers Association.

 Her photos have been used by major corporations including Burlington Coat Factory, Michael's, Borders Books, Lady Footlocker, Panasonic, Gerber, Pepperidge Farms, Sears, Sprint, United Way, Big Brothers Programs, Girls Scouts of America, Great Wolf Lodge, Logitech, Ebay, American Girl, CVS, Boston Market, Habitat for Humanity and many, many more -- the list grows almost daily.
 Her images have appeared on Good Morning America, MSN.com and in major publications around the world, including Entertainment Weekly, Teen Vogue, Cosmo Girl, Good Housekeeping, Family Circle and the like.
 She often sees her work used for book covers, billboards, television commercials and web advertising.
 She even has larger-than-life sized images in prominent places around the world from downtown Istanbul to the lobby at the Sprint Campus here in Kansas City.